wiedehopf/tar1090/README.md

 While striving not to disrupt an existing Raspbian / Debian / Ubuntu installation, this can't be guaranteed.
 This install script assumes Raspbian / Debian / Ubunutu and will not work on systems without apt.

-tar1090 is not a dump1090 replacement, it merely adds an additional webinterface for an existing dump1090-fa or readsb installation. dump1090-mutability installations should work as well, aircraft details will be limited though.
+tar1090 is not a readsb / dump1090-fa replacement, it merely adds an additional webinterface for an existing readsb or dump1090-fa installation. dump1090-mutability installations should work as well, aircraft details will be limited though.

 ## Installation